cloudstateu/k8s-aka-workshops-1/labs/Kubernetes/20_HPA/README.md

 ## LAB Overview

 **IMPORTANT**
+[If you've already installed the metrics-server, you can skip this step]

 To see how much resources (CPU, RAM) you are using, you need to install metrics-server.
 Now in case of verifying some metrics you should see `error: Metrics API not available`.

 metric-server runs a single Pod, that fetch metrics from all our Nodes.